CalaVSPJ/desperateOverview/README.md

 If you want to keep a shared copy elsewhere, set `YYJSON_DIR=/path/to/yyjson` when invoking `make`.

+## Configuration

+A user-specific config file can live at `~/.config/desperateOverview/config.ini` (or pass `--config /path/to/file`).
+See `docs/config.example.ini` for the full set of keys.
+Relevant behavioral settings include:

+- `drag_hold_delay_ms` – delay (ms) before a click starts a drag
+- `thumbnail_thread_count` – worker threads for thumbnail decoding
+- `follow_drop` – when `true`, the overlay switches to the workspace that a dragged window was dropped onto (and issues a Hyprland workspace switch).

 ## Vendored Wayland protocols

 The project ships generated bindings for the following protocols: